tystar86/python_exercises/Tasks/math.md

 ```

 #75.
->Write a Python program to calculate clusters using Hierarchical Clustering method.
+>Write a function to calculate clusters using Hierarchical Clustering method.

 **Expected Output :**
 ```